tonyx/Sharpino/README.md

 __Sharpino.Lib__:

-- [Core.fs](Sharpino.Lib/Core.fs): Abstract definition of Events and Commands.
+- [Core.fs](Sharpino.Lib/Core.fs): Abstract definition of _Events_, _Evolve_, _Commands_ and _Undoer_ (the reverse of a command to be used if storage lacks of transaction between streams).
 Definition of the "evolve" function.
 - [Repository.fs](Sharpino.Lib/Repository.fs): gets and stores snapshots, execute commands, produces and store events using the __storage__.
+- [LightRepository.fs](Sharpino.Lib/LightRepository.fs): gets and stores snapshots, execute commands, produces and store events using a storage that supports pub/sub model (only Eventstoredb at the moment).
 - [DbStorage.fs](Sharpino.Lib/DbStorage.fs) and [MemoryStorage.fs](Sharpino.Lib/MemoryStorage.fs): Manages persistency in Postgres or in memory.
+- [EventStoreBridge.cs](Sharpino.Lib.EventStore/EventStoreBridge.cs): a C# component connecting EventSTore.
 - [Cache.fs](Sharpino.Lib/Cache.fs).
-Cache events and snapshots.
+Cache events, snapshots and state

 __Sharpino.Sample__:

 -  __models__ (e.g. [TodoModel](Sharpino.Sample/models/TodosModel.fs)) manage entities.
 -  __aggregates__ (e.g. [TodoAggregate](Micro_ES_FSharp_Lib.Sample/aggregates/Todos/Aggregate.fs)) owns a partition of the models and provide memgers to handle them.

 - __aggregate__ members has corresponding __events__ ([e.g. TagsEvents](Sharpino.Sample/aggregates/Tags/Events.fs)) that are Discriminated Unions cases.
 Event types implement the [Process](Sharpino.Lib/Core.fs) interface.

 - __aggregates__ is related to __Commands__ (e.g. [TagCommand](Sharpino.Sample/aggregates/Tags/Commands.fs)) that are Discriminated Unions cases that can return lists of events by implementing by the [Executable](Sharpino.Lib/Core.fs) interface.
-__Commands__ defines also undoers that are functions that can undo the command by returning a list of events.
+__Commands__ defines also _undoers_ that are functions that can undo the commands to reverse action in a multiple stream operaton for storage that don't support multiple stream transactions (see _LightRepository_).
 - A [Storage](Sharpino.Lib/DbStorage.fs) stores and retrieves __aggregates__, _events_ and _snapshots_.
 - The [Repository](Sharpino.Lib/Repository.fs) can build and retrieve snapshots, run the __commands__ and store the related __events__.
 - The [__api layer__ functions](Sharpino.Sample/App.fs) provide business logic involving one or more aggregate by accessing to their state, and by building one or more command sending them to the __repository__.